ARC-NO-TRUST/Hades-Violet/README.md

 5. **Launch the System:**
    - Start the gesture recognition script on the Raspberry Pi.
-   - Initialize the Grafana dashboard for monitoring.
+   - Initialise the Grafana dashboard for monitoring.
    - Activate the M5Core2 display unit.

 ---